OnkelHenky/Darwin/Finches/README.md

 # Finches
-The 'Finches' are a basic set of components build with Darwin
+The 'Finches' are a basic set of components built with Darwin